PennTracks

 Midtown Village

 “Midtown Village” has come to be the popularly recognized name for an area between the Schuylkill and Delaware Rivers, particularly delineated by Market and Street to the north, South Street to the south, Broad Street to the west, and 10th Street to the east.
-Here, you’ll find some of Philadelphia’s best and most popular restaurants and shops, as well as museums, theaters, and more.
-(First-Year Tour)
+Here, you’ll find some of Philadelphia’s best and most popular restaurants and shops, as well as museums, theaters, and reminders of Philadelphia’s rich history.
+You’ll also visit the nation’s first very first public library, founded by Benjamin Franklin in 1731.

 Picture: Grand Court of Macy’s Center City (Photo by difference engine CC ASA 4.0 International)